On this page:

 Consumers can cancel a lay-by at any time before they collect the item.

-The supplier must refund all amounts (including ‘deposits’) paid by the consumer under the agreement, except for the termination charge.
+The supplier must refund all amounts (including ‘deposits’) paid by the consumer under the agreement, except for any cancellation fee.

-If the consumer’s lay-by payments do not cover the termination charge, the supplier can recover the outstanding amount as a debt.
+If the consumer’s lay-by payments do not cover the cancellation fee, the supplier can recover the outstanding amount as a debt.
 However, the supplier is not entitled to damages or any other remedy.

-A supplier must not terminate a lay-by agreement unless:
+A supplier must not cancel a lay-by agreement unless: